Eros: How to Worship the God of Love and Lust

 Eros’s Epithets

-Epithets are titles or descriptive functions of deities that were used in antiquity.
+Epithets are titles or descriptive functions for deities, which were used in antiquity.

 Here are a few of Eros’s epithets: